Wednesday July 20th, 2022, 0620-2100

 26.2 miles plus 0.5 to fire tower, Gain 2400′, Loss 5725′, elevation 3000′

 We walked a quiet dirt road for a bit, then turned off on a trail that took us over Garver mountain.
 It was a very easy climb relative to those of the past week.
 We walked the extra half mile to the top (not part of the official route), where there was a lookout tower and small cabin.
-I ran into a border patrol agent, who was parking his motorcycle to walk the very steep last scramble to the top.
-He asked me a few polite questions and I happily responded…no need to get defensive like some are apt to do around the uniformed guys.
+I ran into a border patrol agent, who was parking his motorcycle to walk the steep last scramble to the top.
+He asked me a few polite questions and I happily responded…no need to get defensive like some are apt to do around the uniformed folks.
 We walked the rest of the way together, instant buds.

 The LO was locked, so we tried guessing the combo.
 I was surprised he didn’t know it.
 He asked me to look up the mountain’s elevation and we punched that number in, to no effect.
 Good try though.
 I thought it was funny that I was his accomplish in some light B&E. He also shared my enthusiasm in peakfinding, showing me some of the local mountains, including Mt Harvey, on the agenda for the next day.
 I could also see the Whitefish range…just past Eureka and the last range before Glacier.
 We’re getting so close!
 I was then intent on eating lunch.
 I had so many meals that I decided to cook one up there.
 Wolverine did the same, so we had a nice break.